 If you’re looking to elongate your frame, a waist that sits above your natural waist will give the appearance of longer legs.
 Limit detailing so that your small frame isn’t overwhelmed.

 Stick to dresses that skim your natural shape; a billowy gown will only add the illusion of extra pounds.
 Dresses with empire waists are beautiful, but stay away from too much detail on the bust and especially rushing or pleating.

 Instead of a v-neck opt for a more scooped neckline as you’ll add a little sexiness to your dress without falling out of it.
 If you’re looking for strapless, try a sweetheart neckline or one that is scalloped rather than a simple, straight cut.

-Ruching on a bodice is a great way to add dimension for your gown and give the appearance of curves.
+Ruching on a bodice is a great way to add dimension to your gown and give the appearance of curves.
 You can also opt for some light padding if you prefer.